 Jamal recently was awarded the prestigious Ocean Hero Award by Oceana Belize for his dedicated, passionate and heroic work with the endangered manatee.
 “These animals are in trouble and need our help – I have dedicated my life to helping this species,” he said upon accepting the award.

 Nicole Auil Gomez - Associate Research Scientist - Belize - Manatee Conservation

 Nicole Auil Gomez is a native Belizean who has spent almost 20 years working on coastal conservation matters, to improve management and protection of critical habitats and species.
 For the last two years, Nicole has held the position of Executive Director of Southern Environmental Association (SEA), an NGO based in Placencia Village.
 SEA’s focus is marine protected area management for the sustainable use by stakeholders for the benefit of nine fishing and tourism villages.

 Nicole’s specialty is the conservation management of the Antillean manatee and is co-chair of the IUCN Manatee Specialist Group for the Meso-American Region.
 Using the Belize success model that she directly championed from 1996 to 2009, she has worked with partners in the Gulf of Honduras, Guatemala, Cuba, Dominican Republic, and Niger, helping to start manatee conservation programs.
 This work was done while at the Belize Coastal Zone Management Authority & Institute and Wildlife Trust.

 Nicole believes that the true measure of her conservation impact will be seen if she and her husband successfully pass this ethic on to their three kids.

 JOIN US ON AN EXPEDITION

-CMA Research Institute expeditions are a one-of-a-kind eco-experience.
-An expedition provides a life-changing, unique introduction to our groundbreaking work with manatees in the United States and Cuba.Learn More
+CMA research expeditions are a one-of-a-kind eco-experience.
+An expedition provides a life-changing, unique introduction to our groundbreaking work with manatees in the United States and around the world.Learn More